Harvest Moon 64: Gameplay

 Along with crops planted on the farm, there are also wild growing plants and herbs that the player may pick as he goes through his daily chores.
 The wild growing plants also change from season to season and reappear each day.
 Though all wild plants are edible, some can cause sickness while others prevent it.

 The player starts with five basic tools to help restore the farm: a hammer, an axe, a sickle, a hoe, and a watering can.
 After a certain amount of usage, a tool will automatically upgrade (signified when the tool becomes silver and then later gold), allowing the player to do more work faster using less energy.
 Tools for livestock such as a cow milker and an animal brush can be purchased in the village.

 Taking care of animals is an essential part of maintaining the farm.
 Livestock, such as cows, sheep, and chickens, may be purchased at a nearby ranch.
 These animals require food and care, and if left unfed or left outside in the rain, it will become sick and eventually die unless the player gives it medicine.
 If the animals are treated well, the products they give will increase in quality.

 The player can own a dog and a horse.
 The dog originally belonged to the player character's grandfather and is a throwback to the original Harvest Moon.
 A horse can be obtained by visiting the nearby ranch, and can be ridden or used as a portable shipping crate.
 Both the dog and the horse can compete in yearly races, where their performance is largely determined by their relationship with the player.

 One of the other major features of Harvest Moon 64 is the ability to marry and have a child.
 There are five eligible girls in Harvest Moon 64, represented by hearts that appear in their dialogue boxes, representative of her affection toward the player, ranging from white (indifferent) to pink (in love).
 Each of these girls has a non-player character suitor that will eventually marry her if the player chooses to marry another girl or chooses not to pursue anyone.

 The game features a series of collectable items.
 When the player reaches a certain milestone or achieves one of several goals, they will receive a photograph in the mail to remember the event.
 Earned photographs are available for viewing at any time by checking the photo album on the bedside table and are a way to track a player's success in the game.

+Release

+Harvest Moon 64 was released in Japan on February 5, 1999, and in North America by Natsume Inc. on December 22, 1999.